 Not all agencies foster babies, some prefer to look after teenagers, some agencies expect you to be at home full time, others are happy if you have another job.

-Independent Fostering Agencies provide a specialist service to local authorities who, because of demands placed on their resources, are unable to provide their own foster carers for all the children in their care.
+Independent Fostering Agencies provide a specialist service to local authorities who, because of demands placed on their resources, are unable to provide their own carers for all the children in their care.

-We save you time and frustration by helping you to make the right choice of fostering agency first time, and to go on to have a successful fostering career.
+We save you time and frustration by helping you to make the right choice of agency first time, and to go on to have a successful fostering career.